Codecademy/docs/content/plotly/concepts/express/terms/histogram/histogram.md

   - 'paths/data-science-foundations'
 ---

-In Plotly, the **`.histogram()`** method as a part of the `plotly.express` interface, is used to make a graphical representation of data as an accumulated bar chart where, each stocked data is counted and represented.
-This method offers several functions like sum, average, count and more, which can be used to visualize data on categorical and date axes or linear axes.
-The elements of histogram graph are:
+In Plotly, the `**.histogram()**` method in the `plotly.express` module is used to create a graphical representation of data as a bar chart that shows the distribution of a dataset.
+The bars represent the count of data points within specified ranges (bins).
+This method also allows for aggregation functions like sum, average, and count, which can be applied to visualize data on categorical, date, or linear axes.

+The elements of the histogram graph are:
  - The title: describes the information represented in the histogram.
  - X-axis: intervals that show the scale of values which measures all fall under.
  - Y-axis: the number of times that the values occurred within the intervals set by the X-axis.